William J. Crain: Louisiana Supreme Court service

+United States district court nomination

+On October 20, 2025, President Donald Trump announced his intention to nominate Crain to the United States District Court for the Eastern District of Louisiana, to an unspecified seat.
+On October 21, 2025, Trump formally nominated Crain to the seat vacated by Eldon E. Fallon.

 Memberships and affiliations

-He is a member of the 2011 inaugural class of the Louisiana Judicial Leadership Institute.
+Crain is a member of the 2011 inaugural class of the Louisiana Judicial Leadership Institute.

 Personal life

 He has been married to his wife, Cheri Hackett Crain for 35 years.
-They have four children: William, Michael, Matthew, and Elizabeth.
+They have four children.
 He is a parishioner at St. Timothy United Methodist Church.